York and North Midland Railway: Legacy

 In 1963, Dr Beeching published his report "The Reshaping of British Railways", which recommended closing the network's least used stations and lines.
 This listed the former Y&NMR lines from Church Fenton to Harrogate and the former Whitby and Pickering Railway.
 The two lines through Market Weighton were listed for closure, both having been extended by the NER, the line from York to Hull via Beverley the one from Selby to Driffield.

 The former Y&NMR line between Church Fenton and Harrogate closed to passengers on 6 January 1964.
-Today's Harrogate Line follows the former Leeds & Thirsk line from Leeds to join the former Y&NMR line over the Crimple Viaduct.
+Today's Harrogate Line follows the former Leeds and Thirsk line from Leeds to join the former Y&NMR line over the Crimple Viaduct.
 Services pass over the link between the 1882 Harrogate station and Starbeck station before taking the branch to Knaresborough and the E&WJR to York.
 The York to Scarborough line and the coast line from Hull to Seamer remain open.
 The branch to Whitby closed to Grosmont in 1965, the line through the Esk Valley to Middlesbrough remaining open.
 The line from Grosmont to Pickering has since reopened as part of the heritage North Yorkshire Moors Railway.

 The lines through Market Weighton closed in 1965, the line between York and Beverley on 29 November.

 In January 2019, the Campaign for Better Transport released a report identifying the line between Pickering and Malton which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).